Energy Efficiency

 Introduction

-The cleanest, and arguably most affordable source of energy is the one that has not been used.
-The Group of Experts works to help achieve significant improvements in energy efficiency, energy resource of its own right that would limit growth or even reduce energy consumption, thus help improve access to affordable, reliable, sustainable and modern energy for all, and reduce greenhouse gas emissions and carbon footprint of the energy sector.
+Matters related to energy efficiency are among the priority areas of work of the Committee on Sustainable Energy, and are addressed by one of its subsidiary bodies – the Group of Experts on Energy Efficiency.
+The Group of Experts works to help achieve significant improvements in energy efficiency as energy resource of its own right, that would limit growth or even reduce energy consumption, help improve access to affordable, reliable, sustainable and modern energy for all, and reduce greenhouse gas emissions and carbon footprint of the energy sector: the cleanest, and arguably most affordable source of energy is the one that has not been used

-Broader and expeditious deployment of energy efficiency measures across buildings, industry, transport, and other sectors serves maintaining and increasing resilience of energy systems in a cost-effective manner, improves their durability and flexibility, reduces system's redundancy, and strengthens ability to absorb shocks and recover.
+Broader and expeditious deployment of energy efficiency measures across buildings, industry, transport, and other end-use sectors serves maintaining and increasing resilience of energy systems in a cost-effective manner, improves their durability and flexibility, reduces system's redundancy, and strengthens ability to absorb shocks and recover.

-The Group of Experts on Energy Efficiency holds its annual sessions and serves as a platform for inclusive expert dialogue to explore possibilities and solutions, including digital solutions, to improve systemic efficiency, optimize resources use, and reduce associated carbon footprint.
-The Group of Experts focuses on regulatory and policy dialogue addressing financial, technical and policy barriers, and on sharing best practices, including strengthening institutional capacity, and carries out concrete and results-oriented activities with the aim to strengthen regional cooperation and cross-sectoral action on energy efficiency.
+The Group of Experts on Energy Efficiency holds its annual sessions and serves as a platform for inclusive expert dialogue focusing on regulatory and policy dialogue and addressing financial, technical and policy barriers with the aim to strengthen regional cooperation and cross-sectoral action on energy efficiency.
 In the intersessional period, the Group of Experts implements concrete and result-oriented activities, including, but not limited to hosting thematic events and undertaking research and analysis.
+To join the Group of Experts and participate in its activities, please contact us.

 The Group of Experts also oversees and manages activities of its three thematic Task Forces:

 Task Force on Industrial Energy Efficiency